goniszewski/grimoire/README.md

 ## Roadmap

-- sharing bookmarks with other users or publicly 🤸
+- [x] Initial relase (0.1.0) 🚀
+- [x] Official Docker image 🐳
+- [x] Add Integration API 🧰
+- [ ] Official browser extension 🪄
+- [ ] Bookmark import and export features 💼
+- [ ] AI features, like generated descriptions and tags suggestions 🤖
+- [ ] Public User profiles & bookmark sharing 🌍
-- Flows - keep your bookmarks in a session-like order with related notes (e.g. for learning, research, etc.) 🔥
+- [ ] Flows - a way to keep bookmarks in a session-like order with related notes (e.g. for learning, research, etc.) ✨
-- import bookmarks from popular formats files 📤
-- export bookmarks as HTML, CSV and JSON 📦
-- add universal bookmarklet to add bookmarks from any browser 📎
-- quickly change bookmark categories and tags from the bookmarks list ⏩
-- the official browser extension 🌐

-## Feature requests
+- [ ] ...and more to come! 🧙

-If you have an idea for a feature, please [open an issue](https://github.com/goniszewski/grimoire/issues) and describe it in detail.
-If you have a mockup, please attach it to the issue.
+We're open to suggestions and feature requests!
+If you have an idea for a feature, please [open an issue](https://github.com/goniszewski/grimoire/issues) or [start a discussion](https://github.com/goniszewski/grimoire/discussions/categories/ideas).

 ## Contributing